intanjwa/ProjectProposal/README.md

 # INTRODUCTION

-  Ice Cream Scope is a booking online store that run the business to gain the customers and customer can browse the catalogue online and select the product themself.
-The selected ice cream will be appear into the ordering cart.
-When the customer satisfied with the flavor and selected the ice cream, they will checkout and it will appear in the order page.
+  Ice Cream Scope is a booking online store that runs the business to gain the customers and customers can browse the catalogue online and select the product themself.
+The selected ice cream will appear in the ordering cart.
+When the customer is satisfied with the flavor and selects the ice cream, the customer will checkout and the details will appear in the order page.
+From that page, the customer can check the details of payment and also transaction for the next step.
+To fulfill the order, customers will ask to fill the billing address and shipping address as well as shipping option, either using lalamove or grab.
+Not only that, the customer will automatically select their payment method as cash on delivery.
+After that, the bill will appear and be displayed to the customer.
+The customer also can order the selected ice cream quickly and comfortably without need to waste fuel and time to get stuck in a jam.
+Mostly the target audience or group customer is wide from child to adult which is from single to small business and also event.

 # OBJECTIVE